ProBotOrg/locale/.github/pull_request_template.md

 **In this PR:**

-**⚠ Note: This repository is only for adding/updating new strings for English language, for editing strings in other languages use [crowdin](https://crowdin.com/project/probot) instead.**

 <!--
 Please move lines that apply to you out of the comment:
 - Strings were edited (text changed while the key stayed the same)